The Commoner Class

 Gumption

-You are finally starting to get the hang of adventuring life and can apply your Grit in combat.
-Starting at 5th level, when you hit with an Old Reliable attack, you can expend Grit Dice, roll them, and add the result to your damage roll.
+You are finally starting to get the hang of this adventuring life, and can apply your Grit in combat.
+Starting at 5th level, when you hit with an Old Reliable attack, you can expend Grit Dice and add them to the damage roll of your attack.

 Your harsh life has also thickened your skin.
 Whenever you take damage, you can use your reaction to expend a Grit Die and reduce the incoming damage by an amount equal to your Grit Die roll + your Constitution modifier (minimum of +1).